gaborcsapo/Asset-Class-Extractor/README.md

 ```
 python3 asset_miner.py 2> /dev/null
 ```
-"2> /dev/null" surpresses all warnings including the ones that can from tabula.
-The silent argument doesn't work in tabula.read_pdf() and I found this the best solution to filter out the Warnings.
+2> /dev/null surpresses all warnings.
+The silent argument doesn't work in tabula.read_pdf() and I found this the best solution to filter out the hundreds of Warnings.

-It extracts pdfs placed into the ./docs folder.
+Extracts pdfs placed into the ./docs folder.

-results.csv in the main folder containes the final output.
+Final output in results.csv in the main folder.
 The candidates.csv contains possible results that have been discarded in the process.

-If you go to ./temp, you can read the logging files for each child process after they are run.
-It contains useful information for debugging.
+Log files are located in ./temp for debugging purposes.

 ## How it works

 ### Overview
 - takes a pdf and using the library pdf2txt converts each page to text
-- filters useless pages by throwing them away simply if they don't contain digits and asset class names
+- filters useless pages by simply throwing them away if they don't contain digits and asset class names
 - looks for full sentences and using heuristics tries to guess if they contain information about asset allocation.
 If it finds a good enough result, skips the next step.
 - extracts tables and tries to guess if they contain valueable information
 - picks the best result from all potential ones